 Generally, the best place to begin the search for a new home in New Orleans will be online.
 Consulting reputable property portals is a great way for prospective residents to get a feel for the different types of property available in each neighbourhood, and how much to budget.

-Factors to consider when looking for a home in NOLA include proximity to places of work, amenities, shopping hubs and access to major roads.
+Factors to consider when looking for a home include its proximity to places of work, amenities, shopping hubs and access to major roads.
 Lifestyle considerations will also come into play.
 Those moving to New Orleans with children should also consider the proximity to good public schools and space requirements when searching for a home.

 Renting accommodation in New Orleans